matrix-org/matrix-spec-proposals/proposals/4188-http-gone-status.md

 ### Implementation Details

-- Homeservers should log the `410 Gone` response and the suspension period for transparency and debugging purposes.
 - The suspension period should be configurable to allow administrators to fine-tune the behaviour based on their specific needs and network conditions.
 - Homeservers should resume discovery attempts after the suspension period has elapsed, or when new